kaushikd49/exec-gtalk-bot/README.md

 A Gtalk bot that supports running remote ssh commands.

+## How does it work ?
 This tool uses PyGtalkRobot to bring up an instance of GtalkBot.
-This instace responds to certain commands, to help run remote ssh commands.
+This instace responds to certain commands, to help run remote ssh commands via pysftp.

-To, start using do the following :
+##Usage

-1. Install the following Python modules
+- Install the following Python modules
    * pysftp
    * py3dns
    * xmpppy
    * configobj

-2. Update the following details in config/auth_config.ini
+- Update the following details in config/auth_config.ini

 gmail_bot_email_id=<gtalk-bot-email_id>
 gmail_bot_password=<gtalk-bot-password>